Your Right to Privacy

 What is a cookie?

-Cookies are small text files that are sent to and stored on your computer, smartphone, tablet or other device for accessing the internet, whenever you visit a website or use our Apps.
+Cookies are small text files that are sent to and stored on your computer, smartphone, tablet or other device for accessing the internet, whenever you visit a website or use our on-line apps.

-Cookies are used to maintain the integrity of your browsing activities when you visit a website or use our Apps and can also be used to customise and so improve the individual customer experience.
+Cookies are used to maintain the integrity of your browsing activities when you visit a website and can also be used to customise and so improve the individual customer experience.

-Cookies do not in any way compromise the security of your computer or other devices.
-You can continue to use this website and our Apps with no loss of functionality if you choose to disable cookies on your computer or device.
-However, use of the AIB Internet Banking application requires cookies to be enabled in order for it to function securely and correctly and you will not be able to use AIB Internet Banking if you disable cookies.
+Cookies do not in any way compromise the security of your computer.
+You can continue to use this website with no loss of functionality if you choose to disable cookies on your computer.
+However, use of the AIB Internet Banking application requires cookies to be enabled in order for it to function securely and correctly.

 More general information on cookies can be found on aboutcookies.org.
 This includes information on how to disable cookies.